-“Its going to be like drinking from a firehouse,” Steve, a group leader at Project C.U.R.E., warns us in volunteer orientation.
+“It’s going to be like drinking from a firehouse,” Steve, a group leader at Project C.U.R.E., warns us in volunteer orientation.

 Project C.U.R.E. is the largest provider of donated medical supplies and equipment to developing countries around the world.
-As a nonprofit, they rely on volunteers to come into their warehouse and sort through the boxes of donated medical supplies.
+Because they are a nonprofit, they rely on volunteers to come into their warehouse and sort through the boxes of donated medical supplies.
 Steve’s analogy was very accurate because the volunteer event began with a lot of overwhelmed volunteers.
 He walked us through the half of the warehouse that still needed to be sorted before leading us to the volunteer sorting area.
-Our job was to unbox the donated good and sort everything into the correct bins.
+Our job was to unbox the donated good and then sort everything into the correct bins.

 What started as an overwhelming experience, quickly began to seem more manageable.
 Each group at their table fell into a rhythm.
 Grab a new donated box.
 Dump it out.
 Group like items together.
 Look up where things go.
 Put them in the correct bin.
 Ask Steve or Norma about anything you can’t immediately sort.
 And repeat.
 Each box went faster than the last as we began to memorize where certain items went.
-Some of the volunteers were nurses or nursing students, and many of them got a kick out of handling the equipment that they were already familiar with.
+Since some of the volunteers were nurses or nursing students, many of them got a kick out of handling the equipment that they were already familiar with.

 It was incredibly relaxing to focus just on sorting and organizing for two hours.
 We all knew that this equipment would be shipped overseas where it would save a life.
 Every item we touched at Project C.U.R.E. could go on to mean the difference between life and death for someone.